ardangelo/beepberry-keyboard-driver/README.md

   - Holding a modifier key (shift, physical alt, Symbol) while typing an alpha keys will apply the modifier to all alpha keys until the modifier is released.
   - One press and release of the modifier will enter sticky mode, applying the modifier to the next alpha key only.
 If the same modifier key is pressed and released again in sticky mode, it will be canceled.
 - Call is mapped to Control
-- Berry key is mapped to Tmux prefix (customize the prefix in the keymap file)
-- Touchpad click enters Meta mode (more on this later).
-Double click enters touchpad scroll mode
+- Berry key enters Meta mode for cursor movement (described in a later section)
+- Touchpad click enables touch.
+Configurable to always send touch
 - Back is mapped to Escape
+- Pressing End Call is mapped to Tmux prefix (customize the prefix in the keymap file)
-- Holding End Call runs the power-off routine on the RP2040, but does not send an actual key to Linux
+- Holding End Call for 5 seconds will shut down the Pi
 - Physical Alt is mapped to symbols via the keymap file
 - Symbol is mapped to AltGr (Right Alt), mapped to more symbols via the keymap file
 - Physical Alt + Enter is mapped to Tab